estebanquito-dotcom/devsenior-student-register/README.md

 # Product Management System - Module 1 📦

 Welcome!
 This is my first integrative project for the Java programming course.
-It is a console-based application designed to manage basic product information by applying the fundamentals of structured programming.
+It is a console-based application designed to manage basic product information by applying the fundamentals of modular programming.

 ## Features